 In addition, there are a few home remedies that can help reduce pain and swelling more quickly.
 Some say crushing a clove of garlic and spreading it on the wound helps reduce pain for both bee and wasp stings.

 Wasps are often attracted to areas near the home that they’re able to hang their nest from.
 These include porch ceilings, eaves, and deck railings.
 Many wasps use the fiber from wood to build their nests, so this will attract them even further.
 They will be even more attracted to your home if you have a yard with plenty of insects and nectar to eat (such as fruit trees and plants) as well as indoor shelter for the cold months (barns, sheds, and others).

 Nests around your home can be dangerous if located near areas with a lot of human traffic, especially children that may have a wasp sting reaction.
 They tend to sting when people come too close to their nest.
 Luckily, there are a few ways to control wasps.

 Although it’s safer to hire professionals when performing stinger and biter extermination, there are general measures you can take to try and eliminate them.
 First, you should seal any cracks that can provide an entry into your home.
 Additionally, make sure to clean up any fruit trees or plants around your home because they love to eat fallen fruit.
 Finally, make sure to keep outside garbage in a tightly sealed garbage can.

 If these simple fixes don’t help, professional wasp extermination is the way to go.
 It can be dangerous to try and eliminate wasps without proper training.
-Aptive Environmental has offices all over the United States and is dedicated to providing safe, eco-friendly pest services.
-We are so confident in our services, we will come back for free if the bugs come back!
+Aptive Environmental has offices all over the United States and is dedicated to providing professional, effective pest services.
+We are so confident in our services, we will come back at no additional cost if the bugs come back!